Why I Cant Focus At Work? How To Hack The Brain To Focus More?

 • Next, start the timer and go back to work.

-• After completing four rounds, you can take a more extended rest, around 20-30 minutes.
+• After completing four rounds, you can rest more, around 20-30 minutes.

 4. Social media locked down